Funnel Builder Salary (Compensation Types + 8 Job Platforms)

 1. Experience

 As with any other profession, experience is a major factor in how much money you’ll earn as a funnel builder.
+Therefore, beginners should expect to make less than those with more experience.

+However, it’s important to remember that experience doesn’t necessarily mean you need years of experience.
 It can also refer to the number of funnels you’ve built and their level of complexity.

 For example, a funnel builder who has only built one simple landing page can’t charge as much as someone who has made an entire eCommerce funnel with upsells and downsells.